 2. A Sar (Princely Angel) who features prominently in Jewish esoteric literature.
 The name “Metatron” itself is a puzzle, being a Greek derived word meaning either meta-thronos, “beyond the throne,” metator, “guide,” or meta-tetra, “beyond the four [Angels of the Countenance].”

-Readers, please enjoy this guest blog post by Leanna Greenaway, co-author of the new Catalog of the Unexplained.
+Readers, please enjoy this guest blog post by Lindsay Fauntleroy, author of the new In Our Element.

 These crazy times call for the ones I've been affectionately calling Neo-Ancients.
 As confusion, worry, and fear run rampant, Neo-Ancients can be...